LartTyler/MHWDB-API/README.md

 > **Please note:** This is the source code for the _Monster Hunter World_ API.
-If you're interested in using the API itself, please visit the [documentation repository](https://github.com/LartTyler/MHWDB-Docs/wiki).
+If you're interested in using the API itself, please [check out the wiki page](https://github.com/LartTyler/MHWDB-Docs/wiki).

 # Getting Started
 Check out the  [contributing guide](.github/CONTRIBUTING.md) for information on contributing to the project.